 Image File Formats:

-PNG and JPEG is listed as a compatible file format for sending graphics through eFax
+eFax lists PNG and JPEG files as a compatible file format for sending graphics.

 Other Open Source Formats: